 Now open up a terminal/cmd, type emacs -Q -l /tmp/try-ppcompile.el

-, and it will start a fairly clean Emacs with ppcompile loaded.
+, and it will start a clean Emacs with ppcompile loaded.
 From there, we can investigate further to see the problem.

 There are times that you can't utilize the package machinery to load the package, for example, you git-clone a package and load it from your local file system directly.
 In that case, you can use Emacs' -L

-argument to specify the directory.
+argument to specify the directory and load the package.

 For example, type emacs -Q -L /tmp/ppcompile/ --eval "(require 'ppcompile)"